KiezelPay/fitbit_kpay_merchant_api/README.md

 # K·pay merchant API module for Fitbit OS

-Library to get the data available via the K·pay merchant API and use it in an app or clockface (https://kiezelpay.com/api/merchant/documentation/).
+Library to get the data available via the K·pay merchant API and use it in an app or clockface.

 Many thanks to Grégoire Sage for letting me use his awesome <a href="https://github.com/gregoiresage/fitbit-weather" target="_blank">weather module</a> as basis for this code!